 Fitchburg - Base Rates - Electric - Fitchburg's base rates are decoupled, and subject to an annual revenue decoupling adjustment mechanism, which includes a cap on the amount that rates may be increased in any year.
 In addition, Fitchburg has an annual capital cost recovery mechanism to recover the revenue requirement associated with certain capital additions.
 On November 1, 2018, Fitchburg filed its cumulative revenue requirement of \$0.9 million associated with the Company's 2015-2017 capital expenditures.
 On December 27, 2018, the filing was approved, effective January 1, 2019, subject to further investigation and reconciliation.
 Final approval of the 2018 filing remains pending.
 On October 29, 2019, Fitchburg filed its cumulative revenue requirement of \$1.1 million associated with the Company's 2015-2018 capital expenditures.
 On December 16, 2019, the filing was approved, effective January 1, 2020, subject to further investigation and reconciliation.
+Final approval of the company's 2015-2018 capital expenditures.
+On December 16, 2019, the filing was approved, effective January 1, 2020, subject to further investigation and reconciliation.
+Final approval of the 2018 filing remains penditures.
+On December 16, 2019, the filing was approved, effective January 1, 2020, subject to further investigation and reconciliation.
 Final approval of the 2019 filing remains pending.

-On December 17, 2019, Fitchburg filed for a \$2.7 million increase in its electric base revenue decoupling target, which represents a 4.1% increase over 2018 test year operating electric revenues.
-On April 17, 2020, MDPU approved a settlement agreement entered into by the Company and the Massachusetts Office of the Attorney General providing for a distribution increase of \$1.1 million, effective November 1, 2020.
-The agreement provides for a return on equity of 9.7 % and a capital structure reflecting 52.45% equity and 47.55% long-term debt.
+On April 17, 2020, the MDPU approved a settlement agreement entered into by the Company and the Massachusetts Office of the Attorney General providing for a distribution increase of \$1.1 million, effective November 1, 2020.
+The Company's subsequent Compliance Filing reflected an adjusted distribution increase of \$0.9 million, a decrease of \$0.2 million from the original settlement amount.
+On May 21, 2020, the MDPU approved the Company's Compliance Filing.
+The agreement provides for a return on equity of 9.7% and a capital structure reflecting 52.45% equity and 47.55% long-term debt.
 Under the agreement, the Company will not increase or redesign base distribution rates to become effective prior to November 1, 2023, though the Company may seek cost recovery for certain exogenous events that meet a revenue impact threshold of \$0.1 million.
-The agreement also provides for the implementation of a major storm reserve fund, whereby the Company may recover the costs of restoration of qualifying storm events.
+The agreement also provides for the implementation of a major storm reserve fund, whereby the Company may recover the costs of restoration for qualifying storm events.
 In addition, the agreement provides for the extension of the annual capital cost recovery mechanism, modified to allow the recovery of property tax on the cumulative net capital expenditures.